yuchen-mei/voyager/README.md

 - `Makefile`: Builds the source code.
 - `run_regression.py`: Main script to invoke regression tests.

-## Integration
-The accelerator must be integrated into an SoC to be fully functional.
-We use the [Chipyard Framework](https://github.com/ucb-bar/chipyard) for this.
-Our fork [`soc`](https://code.stanford.edu/tsmc40r/brainpower/soc) of Chipyard includes the [`minotaur-blocks`](https://code.stanford.edu/tsmc40r/brainpower/minotaur-blocks) repo as a submodule under `soc/generators/minotaur-blocks`, which includes this [`accelerator`](https://code.stanford.edu/tsmc40r/brainpower/accelerator) repo under `minotaur-blocks/src/main/resources/sysc/accelerator`.

 ## Adding New Models
 To try a new model, you’ll need to modify this script:
 - [run_compiler.py](https://code.stanford.edu/tsmc40r/brainpower/accelerator/-/blob/compiler/test/compiler/run_compiler.py?ref_type=heads): Reference existing models to understand the required compilation steps.